leolive1506/leolive1506/README.md

 > I'm 17 years old and I'm interested in learning
 > I live in Brazil (Uberlandia-MG)

+> Currently working with php using Laravel and Livewire frameworks

-> Knowledge in HTML, CSS, JS
+> Knowledge in HTML, CSS, JS, Laravel, Livewire

 > Learning about node.js, sql, react